Big leaf maple, Acer macrophyllum,

 people from central and northern California planting Japanese maples?

 Acer macrophyllum tolerates clay, serpentine and seasonal flooding.

-Acer macrophyllum's foliage turns a different color in the fall and type is deciduous.
+Foliage of Acer macrophyllum turns a different color in the fall and is deciduous.

 Communities for Acer macrophyllum:Douglas Fir Forest, Red Fir Forest, Mixed-evergreen Forest, Redwood Forest, Riparian (rivers & creeks) and Yellow Pine Forest.